oauthentik/ngsx-material-starter/README.md

 ## Upcoming Improvments

-1. Adding a material table enhanced library for less code (MatDatatable (Using the same Mat Table but with more features: Advanced column filtering, Interfacing columns, Decorators, configurations... ))
+1. Adding a material table enhanced library for less code (MatDatatable (Using the same Mat Table but with more features: Advanced column filtering, Interfacing columns, Decorators, configurations... )) [Work in Progress]
 2. Adding a navigation dialog strategy (Dialogs with routes)
 3. Adding a beautifull generic dashboards
 4. More control

+## Inspiration

+This work is inspired by the ngrx material starter of [tomastrajan](https://github.com/tomastrajan/angular-ngrx-material-starter)

 ## Licence

-Apache 2
+MIT